Resume for Carpenter

 3. Skills

-- Competency with hand machines and power tools
+- Proficiency in using hand tools and power tools

 - A working knowledge of various woodworking techniques

-- Ability to understand blueprints and the design plans
+- Ability to understand blueprints and design drawings

-- Expertise in measuring, cutting, and shaping wood materials
+- Expertise in measuring, cutting, and cutting wood materials

-- Knowledge of safety procedures and rules in carpentry
+- Knowledge of safety procedures and the regulations for carpentry

 4. Work Experience